byuistats/coding_challenge/python_cse250.md

 ### Tasks

+- [ ] Make a private copy of this repo using the template button.
+- [ ] Invite the GitHub user `hathawayj` to your repo.
-- [ ] Use pandas and Altair in our Python code.
+- [ ] Use pandas and Altair in your Python code.
 - [ ] Find the 4-5 different data sets that you will need to show full college and player names as well as their annual earnings.
 - [ ] Make a convincing chart showing how professional baseball player earnings that played baseball at BYU compared to the players from other Utah schools.
 - [ ] Save your .py script and image to your repository.
+- [ ] Submit a link to your private repository.

 ## Background